 The following may help your pet deal with loud noises.

-Behavior modifications - Avoid rewarding or coddling your pet's fearful behavior.
+Avoid rewarding or coddling your pet's fearful behavior.
 Do not give punishment for this behavior; it will only increase anxiety levels.

-Try counter conditioning by teaching animals to display acceptable behaviors as a response to a certain stimulus.
+Teaching animals to display acceptable behaviors as a response to a certain stimulus.
 The animal will associate a negative stimulus (storm) with a positive event (treat).
 For example, only give your pet their favorite treat, toy or game during or just prior to a storm.
 Pets will start associating a storm with receiving their favorite thing.

 For example, play a recording of a storm at a level that does not induce a fear response.
 If the animal becomes fearful, decrease the volume.